d12frosted/elpa-mirror/gnu/denote-readme.txt

 ═════════════════════════

   Denote can optionally integrate with Org mode’s “dynamic blocks” facility.
+This means that it can use special blocks that are evaluated with `C-c C-x C-u' (`org-dblock-update') to generate their contents.
+  The following subsections describe the types of Org dynamic blocks provided by Denote.

+  • [Org dynamic blocks to insert links or backlinks]
+  • [Org dynamic block to insert file contents]

-Start by loading the relevant library:
+  Start by loading the relevant extension:

   ┌────
   │ (require 'denote-org-dblock)
   └────

-  A dynamic block gets its contents by evaluating a given function, depending on the type of block.
-The type of block and its parameters are stated in the opening `#+BEGIN' line of the block.
-Typing `C-c C-c' with point on that line runs the function, with the given arguments, and populates the block’s contents accordingly.
+  A dynamic block gets its contents by evaluating a function that corresponds to the type of block.
+The block type and its parameters are stated in the opening `#+BEGIN' line.
+Typing `C-c C-x C-u' (`org-dblock-update') with point on that line runs (or re-runs) the associated function with the given parameters and populates the block’s contents accordingly.

-  Denote leverages Org dynamic blocks to streamline the inclusion of (i) links to notes whose name matches a given search query (like `denote-add-links') and (ii) backlinks to the current note (similar to `denote-find-backlink').

-  These two types of blocks are named `denote-links' and `denote-backlinks' respectively.
-The latter does not accept any parameters, while the former does, which we explain below by also demonstrating how dynamic blocks are written.

-  A dynamic block looks like this:

-  ┌────
-  │ #+BEGIN: denote-links :regexp "_journal"
-  │
-  │ #+END:
-  └────

-  Here we have the `denote-links' type, with the `:regexp' parameter.
-  The value of the `:regexp' parameter is the same as that of the command `denote-add-links' ([Insert links matching a regexp]).
-It can only use the notation of the `rx' macro, as explained in the Emacs Lisp Reference Manual (evaluate: `(info "(elisp) Rx Notation")').
-The linked entry provides practical examples of patterns that make good use of Denote’s file-naming scheme ([The file-naming scheme]).

-  In this example, we instruct Org to produce a list of all notes that include the `journal' keyword in their file name (keywords in file names are prefixed with the underscore).
-So the following:

-  ┌────
-  │ #+BEGIN: denote-links :regexp "_journal"
-  │
-  │ #+END:
-  └────

-  Becomes something like this once we type `C-c C-c' with point on the `#+BEGIN' line (Org makes the links look prettier by default):

-  ┌────
-  │ #+BEGIN: denote-links :regexp "_journal"
-  │ - [[denote:20220616T182958][Feeling butterflies in your stomach]]
-  │ - [[denote:20220818T221036][Between friend and stranger]]
-  │ #+END:
-  └────

-  The dynamic block takes care to keep the list in order and to add any missing links when the block is evaluated anew.

-  Depending on one’s workflow, the dynamic block can be instructed to list only those links which are missing from the current buffer (similar to `denote-add-missing-links').
-Adding the `:missing-only' parameter with a non-`nil' value achieves this effect.
-The `#+BEGIN' line looks like this:

-  ┌────
-  │ #+BEGIN: denote-links :regexp "_journal" :missing-only t └────

-  To reverse the order links appear in, add `:reverse t' to the `#+BEGIN' line.

-  The `denote-links' block can also accept a `:block-name' parameter with a string value that names the block.
-Once the dynamic block is evaluated, a `#+NAME' is prepended to the block’s contents.
-This can be referenced in other source blocks to parse the named block’s contents as input of another process.
-The details are beyond the scope of Denote.

-  As for the `denote-backlinks' dynamic block type, it simply produces a list of notes that link to the current file.
-It accepts no parameters and looks like this:

-  ┌────
-  │ #+BEGIN: denote-backlinks
-  │
-  │ #+END:
-  └────
+  Dynamic blocks are particularly useful for metanote entries that reflect on the status of earlier notes ([Writing metanotes]).

   The Org manual describes the technicalities of Dynamic Blocks.
   Evaluate: